Gissio/radpro/README.md

 * Install [Visual Studio Code][vscode-link].
 * From Visual Studio Code, install the [platform.io][pio-link] extension.
 * Open the `platform.io` folder to begin building the firmware.
-* Once you've built the firmware, you'll need to sign the resulting binary using Python and the `tools/sign.py` script.
+* Once you've built the firmware, sign the resulting binary using Python and the `tools/sign.py` script.
 * You can also build the software as a simulator by opening the project's root folder from Visual Studio Code.
-Make sure that `sdl2` is installed on your system, which you can install using the [vcpkg][vcpkg-link] package manager.
+You'll need the `sdl2` library, which you can install using the [vcpkg][vcpkg-link] package manager.

 ## Thanks